thencc/any-wallet/README.md

 	signTransactions
 } from '@thencc/any-wallet';

+const txn1 = await algonaut.atomicSendAlgo({
+	amount: 1000,
+	to: receiverAddr,
+	from: senderAddr // .from needed IF not authenticated });

+const assetId = 10458941;
+const txn2 = await algonaut.atomicOptInAsset(assetId);

-// uses the current activeWallet as chosen by the user await signTransactions([txn1, txn2]);
+// prompts user for approval using current activeWallet as chosen by the user const signedTxns = await signTransactions([txn1, txn2]); // throws if user rejects txn
+// "signedTxns" is an array of Uint8Array's (raw algorand txn bytes)

+// now do what you want w the signed txns, like submit them to the network const txnGroup = await algonaut.algodClient.sendRawTransaction(signedTxns).do();
+console.log('txn id: ', txnGroup.txId);
 ```